-3. Vision Statement, Items for Consideration and Goals
+3. Mission Statement, items for Consideration and Goals

-3.1 Vision Statement of the Town of Smithville
+3.1 Mission Statement of the Town of Smithville

-Smithville wishes to keep its rural atmosphere and preserve the lifestyle of its residents.

-- Protect our natural resources.

-- Protect our historical locations and buildings.

-- Establish more employment opportunities.

-- Raise the average household income.

-- Encourage business development, agricultural land usage, and new home construction.

-To achieve this vision, this Plan has identified a list of goals the Town of Smithville seeks to reach as well as a number of issues that should be addressed.
+The Town of Smithville wishes to keep its rural atmosphere and preserve the lifestyle of its residents.
+This means protecting both the natural resources that are available and the historical locations and buildings within the town.
+It is also the desire of the town residents to bolster the local economy, establish more employment opportunities, and raise the average household income.
+This will encourage business development, agricultural land usage, and the construction of new houses within the town.
+To achieve this mission, this Plan has identified a list of goals the Town of Smithville seeks to reach as well as a number of issues that should be addressed.

 Smithville is not located near a large metropolitan area.
 There are limited tourist attractions to draw visitors to the area.
 Recent trends indicate that the local agriculture industry has been shrinking.
-According to the Census of Agriculture's Profile of Chenango County, the number of farms has decreased by nearly ten percent (10%) from 2002 to 2012.
-During the same time period, the total acreage of land in agriculture has gone down by six percent (6%).
+According to the Census of Agriculture's Profile of Chenango County, the number and size of farms have diminished by two percent from 1997 to 2002.
+During the same time period, the total acreage of land in agriculture has gone down by four percent.

 The Town of Smithville is located in a beautiful rural setting, and has a low crime rate and little congestion.
 It is only a 40 minute commute from SUNY Binghamton, which the state intends to be a catalyst for economic development and a support center for the development of technology companies.
-SUNY Broome (formerly known as Broome County Community College) is within a twenty minute drive.
+Broome County Community College is within a twenty minute drive.
 The town is not subject to great development pressure at this time; therefore, it's afforded the time to plan for its future in the direction most desired by residents.